United States Marine Corps Force Reconnaissance: Weapons Planning Group (Code 121)

 The Reconnaissance/Surveillance Section of the Weapons Planning Group, Landing Force Development Center at Quantico introduced Force Recon to new technological methods of achieving their objective.
 Many of its tests and evaluations resembled the tests of MCTU #1.
 However, MCTU #1 were testing methods of inserting reconnaissance teams "deep" into the battlefield.
 The Weapons Planning Group (Code 121) provided the equipment that would become instrumental to recon Marines.
 Beacons for helicopter guidance, laser designators for the guidance of ordnance, laser rangefinders, and many more were tested.

 During the Vietnam War, one of the reconnaissance officers of Code 121, then-Major Alex Lee, brought most of his testing experience to 3rd Force Reconnaissance Company when he was assigned as the commanding officer from 1969 to 1970.
 He formed Force Recon's missions that are still distinct today: remote sensor operations.
-The Surveillance and Reconnaissance Center (SRC), predecessor to the Surveillance, Reconnaissance, and Intelligence Group (SRIG), was formed within the III Marine Amphibious Force (IIId MAF).
+The Surveillance and Reconnaissance Center (SRC), predecessor to the Surveillance, Reconnaissance, and Intelligence Group (SRIG), was formed within the III Marine Amphibious Force (III MAF).
 The obsolete pathfinding operations were taken over by the newer beacons and homing devices.

 Operations

 Vietnam War, 1965–1974

 3rd Force Reconnaissance Company was activated, trained, fought, and deactivated during the Vietnam War.
 Activated in September 1965 as one of the first group of add-on units to meet demands of operations in Vietnam, the company formed at Camp Lejeune, N.C. and satellite on Second Force Reconnaissance Company that was under strength due to the demands for trained Force Recon Marines assigned to First Force in country.
 Facilities, cadre and equipment for training were provided by Second Force.

-Volunteers were solicited from throughout the Marine Corps and the first four months were devoted to bringing the company up to strength in personnel.
-Beginning in January 1966 all operational personnel departed Camp Lejeune to train in the Caribbean and Panama.
+Volunteers were solicited from throughout the Marine Corps, and the first four months were devoted to bringing the company up to strength in personnel.
+Beginning in January 1966, all operational personnel departed Camp Lejeune to train in the Caribbean and Panama.
 Returning to North Carolina in March, final preparations were carried out to meet the projected deployment date in May 1966.
-The expected deployment of the entire company did not occur, but a two platoon detachment embarked on the USS Boxer, transited through the Suez Canal, and arrived in country in time to be introduced to combat in Operation Hastings as part of The Special Landing Force in early July 1966.
+The expected deployment of the entire company did not occur, but a two-platoon detachment embarked on the USS Boxer, transited through the Suez Canal, and arrived in country in time to be introduced to combat in Operation Hastings as part of the Special Landing Force in early July 1966.